Laurel Pickering, MPH

 Director of Programs

-Prior to joining NYBGH, Ms. GastĂłn was the acting director of development for the Myasthenia Gravis Foundation of Greater New York, and held positions at Coler-Goldwater Memorial Hospital and Kings County Hospital Center.
+Prior to joining NEBGH, Ms. GastĂłn was the acting director of development for the Myasthenia Gravis Foundation of Greater New York, and held positions at Coler-Goldwater Memorial Hospital and Kings County Hospital Center.

 Frequent speaking topics: The role of employers in health care

 Minalkumar Patel, MD, MPH

 Dr. Minalkumar (Minal) Patel is a practicing physician and pioneer in applying business processes to medical management.
 Dr. Patelâ€™s served as Executive Medical Director for Quality Management and Clinical Innovations for Horizon Blue Cross Blue Shield of New Jersey, where he was responsible for building Horizonâ€™s comprehensive care management programs and leading the plan through the complex accreditation processes with NCQA and URAC.
 He also served as President and COO of Horizon Healthcare of New York, a 200,000 member subsidiary of Horizon BCBSNJ.

 In 2006, Dr. Patel founded Care Management International, an innovative care management company that delivers utilization management, case management, disease management, pharmacy management, and data analysis services to healthcare companies.
 He also serves as a consultant with McKinsey and Company providing corporate strategy counsel to pharmaceutical and other health care clients.